PGM-Industries/windows-terminal-default-cmd/README.md

 # Windows Terminal -> Default Terminal Command Prompt
-Set the default terminal application from "Windows Terminal" to Command Prompt instead of Powershell.
+This script updates the Windows terminal configuration file to customize the default terminal application.
+Old: Powershell | New: Command Prompt